By Todd F. Cope

 Susan shook her head.
 She wanted to understand and was sure that Joanne was probably making a very good and valid argument.
 “Okay,” Susan said, “but motherhood is motherhood and children make a woman a mother.”

 “You’re absolutely right,” Joann said in agreement.
-“Children do make a woman a mother, but do they have to be born to that her, and is that the only way?”
+“Children do make a woman a mother, but do they have to be born to her, and is that the only way?”

 “I’m afraid I still don’t see your point,” Susan said.